Essay 1:

 Explanation:

 In this classic “why this school?” prompt, Georgetown is asking you to write about your reasons for pursuing your intended area of study and for studying this subject at Georgetown’s College of Arts and Sciences.
 As with all supplemental essays, the key to answering this question well is specificity.
 You should begin your writing with an anecdote that introduces your interest in your intended field of study.
-Maybe you learned something in a course or book, had a particular experience that sparked your initial interest in your field, or encountered something later on in your learning journey that deepened your understanding of your topic.
-No matter the anecdote, ensure that it conveys your passion for your intended field.
+Perhaps you came across something that piqued your interest in a course or book, had a particular experience that sparked a passion in your field, or encountered something later on in your learning journey that deepened your understanding of your topic.
+No matter the anecdote, ensure that it conveys your genuine enthusiasm for your intended field.

 Next, provide specific reasons as to why you want to study what you want to study at Georgetown—is there a specific academic program you are keen to be a part of?
 Does the department have a particular pedagogy that matches your academic interests, needs, and goals?
 Are you interested in working with a particular professor or pursuing a research opportunity?